OlivierLD/raspberry-coffee/NMEA.mux.WebUI/small.server.extended/README.md

 > _Note_: HDMI ports are `Micro-HDMI`, power supply requires a `USB-C`, and not a `Micro-B` as the other models.
 > ![USBs](./docimg/usb_types.jpg) ![AllUSB](./docimg/all_usb.jpg)

+_Remember_: the U in USB stands for Universal...

 > TODO: Evaluate power consumption, and the way it heats up.